-Crisis Severity The severity score from 1 to 5 is based on 31 indicators aggregated into 3 pillars (impact, conditions, and complexity)2.80 Very lowVery high 5
+Crisis Severity The severity score from 1 to 5 is based on 31 indicators aggregated into 3 pillars (impact, conditions, and complexity)3.20 Very lowVery high 5

-Impact This measures the impact of the crisis itself, in terms of the scope of its geographical, and human effects.3.80 Very lowVery high 5
+Impact This measures the impact of the crisis itself, in terms of the scope of its geographical, and human effects.3.70 Very lowVery high 5

-Humanitarian Conditions This measures the conditions and status of the people affected, including info about the distribution of severity.2.00 Very lowVery high 5
+Humanitarian Conditions This measures the conditions and status of the people affected, including info about the distribution of severity.3.00 Very lowVery high 5

-Complexity This measures the complexity of the crisis, in terms of factors that affect its mitigation or resolution.3.40 Very lowVery high 5
+Complexity This measures the complexity of the crisis, in terms of factors that affect its mitigation or resolution.3.20 Very lowVery high 5

-Access Constraints This measures the level of humanitarian constraints.3.0No constraintsExtreme constraints
+Access Constraints This measures the level of humanitarian access constraints.2.0No constraintsExtreme constraints

-- 4,015,000 People displaced [?]
+- 3,957,000 People displaced [?]

 Turkey currently hosts the largest number of refugees and asylum seekers in the world.
-The majority of registered refugees in Turkey – approximately 3.6 million – are Syrians who have fled the civil war in their country since 2011. ?Turkey also hosts more than 360,000 refugees and persons of concern from other countries, most notably Iraq, Iran, Afghanistan, and Somalia. ?
+The majority of registered refugees in Turkey – approximately 3.62 million – are Syrians who have fled the civil war in their country since 2011. ?Turkey also hosts around 330,000 non-Syrian refugees and asylum seekers, most notably Iraq, Iran, Afghanistan, and Somalia. ?

 There has been an escalation of violence between government forces and the PKK since 2015, creating further humanitarian concerns in southeast Turkey.
 Up to 1.1 million people may have been internally displaced as a result of conflict.
 Humanitarian access is highly constrained in the areas most affected by violence, which makes the delivery of assistance more difficult, as well as contributing to large information gaps about humanitarian needs. ?